Foso/Jetpack-Compose-Playground/README.md

 ### Project Structure
-You need at least Android Studio 4.2 canary 13 to build this project https://developer.android.com/studio/preview/
+You need at least [version >= Android Studio Arctic Fox Canary 7](https://developer.android.com/studio/preview) to build this project https://developer.android.com/studio/preview/

 * <kbd>app</kbd> - Base android project directory
+* <kbd>mysamples</kbd> - a android library module that is using my compose samples for the github page
-* <kbd>compose</kbd> - a android library module that is using the compose libraries.
-It contains my example/test functions and the demo classes i copied out of the AndroidX repo (https://android.googlesource.com/platform/frameworks/support/+/androidx-master-dev/ui/material/integration-tests/)
+* <kbd>compose</kbd> - a android library module that is using the compose alpha08 libraries with samples from the AndroidX Github project.
+You can find newer samples [here](https://github.com/androidx/androidx/tree/androidx-main/compose)

 # Resources